Commitments and Contingencies

-The Company has a severance contingency for severance payments to its CEO, COO, and CFO in the aggregate of approximately $1,319, in the event that they are terminated without cause or leave due to good reason, as outlined in their employee agreements.
-Management estimates that the likelihood of payment is remote; therefore, no liability was reflected in these consolidated financial statements.
+The Company has a severance contingency for severance payments to its CEO, COO, and CFO in the aggregate of $1,319, in the event that they are terminated without cause or leave due to good reason, as outlined in their employee agreements.
+Management estimates that the likelihood of payment is remote; therefore, no liability was reflected in these condensed consolidated financial statements.

 Any serious disruption with the Company's operations due to the COVID-19 outbreak could impair the Company's ability to generate sufficient cash to repay its debt obligations when they become due and payable, either when they mature, or in the event of a default, which will cause the Company to breach its covenants and may negatively impact the Company's business operations, financial condition, and results of operations.
 The Company is unable to predict the outcome of these matters and is unable to make a meaningful estimate of the amount or range of loss, if any, that could result from an unfavorable outcome.